-We’ve been attending Free Forest School on and off for several years, and nearly two years ago we made it part of our regular routine.
-Fridays are now our forest school days, and our kids know it and look forward to it.
-Once we started attending regularly, they started enjoying it more, as they got to know friends and became familiar with our regular location.
-Although exploring new places is fun and exciting, Free Forest School emphasizes the benefits of having kids experience the same location each week, season by season.
+As much as we love exploring new places, we also have some tried and true favorites that we regularly visit.
+During the pre-pandemic days, attending Free Forest School was part of our weekly routine.
+Free Forest School emphasizes the benefits of having kids experience the same location each week, season by season.
 This wisdom is encapsulated by a Native American proverb that states, “it is better to know one mountain, than to climb many.”
 Exploring one area of the natural world in detail allows kids to develop a special connection to the landscape and even a sense of responsibility for it.
 In our forest group, some kids recently became inspired to pick up trash that had ended up in “our” forest.
 Developing close familiarity with one area also allows kids to observe natural changes that occur with the seasons and weather, which is an important foundation for learning about many different life cycles.

 When we first started attending forest school, my kids were constantly asking me to identify various flowers, trees, insects, and other animal and plant life that we came across.
 I was clueless.
 I could identify about a handful of trees along with a few types of flowers that you would find in a grocery store floral section.
 That was about it.